airpair/the-painful-journey-of-painless-deployments/post.md

 [Shippable](https://www.shippable.com/) is a containerized continious integration platform.
 Because we want to build a docker image for our application from the official node docker image later on, I recommend signing up for the Startup account.
 This tutorial requires it (at least at this point) and the currently $12/year are well spent.

 ### Setting up the dedicated host
-Now is the time to set up a dedicated host that will communicate with shippable to make the seemingless deployment possible.
+Now is the time to set up a dedicated host that will communicate with Shippable to make the seemingless deployment possible.
 For this example, I've chosen to set up a t2.small EC2 instance in North Virginia (USA), also known as [us-east-1](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1).
 Note: Shippable won't run on a t2.micro, as 2 GB of RAM are required.

 Use the Ubuntu 14.04 image on a t2.small instance (or better) with 30 GB of storage (or more).
 Everything else can stay the same.
 You'd also need SSH access, so be sure to generate a new key-pair or chose an existing one you can use.
 ![ubuntu image](https://s3-us-west-2.amazonaws.com/deployment-article/images/aws_dedicated_host.png)
 After the instance has launched, I recommend giving it an Elastic IP as a public not changing IP address is required in shippable.

-Talking about shippable, let's head over there.
+Talking about Shippable, let's head over there.
-Once you set-up your startup account for yourself or your organization, we now need to make our AWS instance available for shippable.
+Once you set-up your startup account for yourself or your organization, we now need to make our AWS instance available for Shippable.
 ![set up the dedicated host in shippable](https://s3-us-west-2.amazonaws.com/deployment-article/images/aws_dedicated_host_shippable.png)

 Now click *Add Node*, connect to your AWS EC2 instance that's going to be the dedicated host, copy the command that's showing up on the modal and paste it into your ssh session.
 You can then exit the ssh session.
 Now fill out the connection details and hit save.